Jeannelialbedo/Interactive-Lab-Hub/Lab 1/README.md

 **Mio's family used to be happy until recently her dad was diagnosed to have high risk of becoming a diabetic.
 A even worse scenario was that Mio might have inherited diabetes from her dad.
 Keeping track of the potential patients' glucose was indispensable.
 However, it would undoubtedly be extemely inconvenient for the family to go to the hospital frequently and take urinalysis or glucose test, especially when it was during the pandemic social distancing.**

 **To solve the problem, I invented *Abetes* -- a domestic urinalysis device for diabetic Testing.
 The mini portable device could be placed at home.
 It could also easily be carried with the patients when they are out.
-The device could test the glucose of the patient with only 1 drop of urine.
-When the test-taker drops the urine onto the glass of the device at home, if there is low risk of diabetes, it turns green with a "ding" sould, meaning the test-taker is totally safe.
+Input: The device could test the glucose of the patient with only 1 drop of urine.
+Output: When the test-taker drops the urine onto the glass of the device at home, if there is low risk of diabetes, it turns green with a "ding" sould, meaning the test-taker is totally safe.
 When there flashes orange light with a warning "danger" sound, it demonstrates that the test-taker is at intermediate risk.
 The worst case, when it presents red with a frightened "gong" sound, it suggests that the test-taker is at high risk.
 And it is urgent for the test-taker to visit his or her doctor and take treatments and medication.**

 **The interactive device connects with the smartphones and computers of the patients, family members, and the doctors, allowing them to track the daily change of the patient's glucose.
 Once the intermediate-risk patient becomes high-risk, or the high-risk patient becomes worse, the hospital would take actions to give patients treatments and hospitalization.
 It proffers glucose testing and home hospitalization anytime and anywhere.**